stashapp/StashDB-Docs/docs/guide-to-scraping.md

 ## **Join StashDB**

-- If you haven't set up StashDB in your Stash settings yet, now's the time to do it.
-Get an invite code in the **#stashdb-invites** channel on [Discord]({{ site.baseurl }}/docs/getting-started-stashdb/#joining-our-discord).
+If you haven't set up StashDB in your Stash settings yet, now's the time to do it.
+Get an invite code in the **#stashdb-invites** channel on [Discord](https://discord.com/channels/559159668438728723).
 Check the pinned messages (📌 icon in top right) there for details and up-to-date instructions on how to create an account and connect to it from Stash.

+### How to connect your account to Stash

+1. Once you got your account created with the invite key from [#stashdb-invites](https://discord.com/channels/559159668438728723/935614155107471442){:target="_blank"} go to stashdb.org and click on your username at the top, next to `Logged in as`.
+2. Copy your unique `API key`.
+3. Go to the `Settings` page in Stash (http://localhost:9999/settings by default), click `Metadata Providers` on the left side and find "Stash-box Endpoints" at the top.
+4. Click `Add`, paste in your API key, enter stashdb.org for Name, enter https://stashdb.org/graphql as the endpoint, and click `Confirm`.

 <br/>